ou524u/Open-Rayzer/README.md

 This repository contains a open-source Self-Reimplemented Version of the paper **"RayZer: A Self-supervised Large View Synthesis Model"**.
 For official implementation, please refer to [RayZer](https://github.com/hwjiang1510/RayZer) repository.

 Our current version remains under active development.
-As the reproduced results have not yet matched those reported in paper, we welcome any feedback, comments, and contributions from the community.
+As the reproduced results have not yet matched numbers reported in paper, we welcome any feedback, comments, and contributions from the community.

 ---